Code-Screen/Code-Screen.github.io/docs/fullstack.md

 Read this [blog post](https://medium.com/codescreen-dev/introducing-template-generators-9c751a50c1f) to find out more about the theory and design principles behind custom full-stack assessments in CodeScreen.

 ### Automated test-suite setup
-Automated test-suite is not currently supported for full-stack assessments.
+Automated test-suite scoring is not currently supported for full-stack assessments.